By Bruce Webber

 Is population growth distorting the excess death statistics?
 The OECD’s Methodological Note points out that population growth makes the calculated excess death percentages larger than they should be because the baseline is from 2015 to 2019.
 I included columns with population data from the United Nations and columns with excess death data.
 Population growth accounts for a small part of the excess death percentages.

 Another possible factor is the COVID vaccine, which has caused adverse reactions, including death.
-I included a column showing the percentage of fully vaccinated people from Our World In Data.
-I do not see a relationship between vaccinations and excess deaths.
+Using data from Our World In Data, I added columns showing the percentage of fully vaccinated people and the percentage of mRNA vaccines.
 Hungary, a country with negative excess deaths in 2023, has a vaccination rate close to that of the United States.
-(However, 65% of these were mRNA vaccines, while the remainder were adenovirus vector vaccines and inactivated vaccines.)
-The vaccination rates for Poland and the Slovak Republic, while lower than Hungary, are still significant.
+However, 64% of these were mRNA vaccines, while the remainder were adenovirus vector vaccines and inactivated vaccines.
+In the United States, 97% were mRNA vaccines. mRNA vaccines may have contributed to excess deaths.
+A more sophisticated analysis, using more detailed data for more countries, is needed.

 I return to the two questions I asked in my first article: